polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

     sudo apt-get install grafana
     ```

-After installing Grafana, you can move on to the configuration steps.
+After installing Grafana, you can move on to the configuration steps:

 1. Set Grafana to auto-start - configure Grafana to start automatically on system boot and start the service
     ```bash